Banff vs Lake Louise • Which One is Right for You

 Banff Downtown in October

-Downtown Banff in Fall
+Downtown Banff in the Fall

 Advantages of Staying in Banff Over Lake Louise